haodt/tipme/README.md

 ## Notes

-Not so much challenges yet , gonna try implement more functionality later .
+Not so much challenges yet , gonna try implement more functionalities later .

 ## License